amazd/option-volume-prediction/README.md

 # Analyzing the Impact of Unusual Call Option Volumes on Underlying Stock Price Returns

+## Product:
-Python-based application designed to identify the impact of call option volumes on price action in the underlying stock.
-The application features flexible filtering and processing functionality that users can manipulate for various use cases.
+Python-based application designed to identify the impact of unusual call option volumes on subsequent price returns in the underlying stock.
+The application features flexible filtering and processing functionality that users can manipulate for various use cases in addition to our own.

+## Object:
-Our study sought to identify statistically meaningful patterns in unusual option volumes, short interest and sector the call/put ratio as predictive indicators for movement in stock price.
+Identify statistically impactful patterns in unusual option volumes, short interest and sector the call/put ratio as predictive indicators for movement in underlying stock prices.

 ## Data:

-OCC option volume data
+  - OCC option volume data
-Bloomberg historical closing stock and option prices
+  - Bloomberg historical closing stock and option prices

 ## Technologies:

-JupyterLab IDE
+  - JupyterLab IDE
-Pandas
+  - Pandas
-Numpy
+  - Numpy
-Matplotlib
+  - Matplotlib
-Bloomberg API
+  - Bloomberg API (requires Bloomberg software and terminal access)
-Fire
+  - Fire
-Questionary
+  - Questionary

 ## Installation Guide:
-Before running the app, first install the following dependencies on a command line interface.
+Before running the app, ensure that the libraries above are imported, then install the following dependencies on a command line interface.

-  pip install fire
+  - pip install fire
-  pip install questionary
+  - pip install questionary
+  - Bloomberg API:
+    1. python -m pip install — index-url=https://bloomberg.bintray.com/pip/simple blpapi
+    2. python import blpapi

 ## Usage: To use the application, clone the repository and run **app.py** with: